The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Angiogenesis

-Short definition: The formation of new blood vessels that supports healing.
+Short definition: The formation of new blood vessels supporting healing.

-Angiogenesis refers to the natural process by which the body creates new blood vessels from existing ones.
-In the context of tattoo removal, this phenomenon plays a key role in post-treatment healing and in the transport of macrophages responsible for eliminating pigment debris.
-Body areas closer to the heart benefit from better angiogenesis, which helps explain their faster response to treatment.
+Angiogenesis is the natural process by which the body creates new blood vessels from existing ones.
+In tattoo removal, this plays a key role in healing after treatment and in transporting the macrophages that clear pigment debris.
+Areas of the body closer to the heart benefit from better angiogenesis, which explains their faster response to treatment.

 See also: Lymphatic drainage, Microcirculation, Central zone.

-Short definition: A digital tool reserved for Ray Studios patients to visualize tattoo fading session after session.
+Short definition: A digital tool reserved for Ray studios customers to view how their tattoo removal progresses session after session.

-Short definition: The gradual reduction in tattoo intensity over successive sessions.
+Short definition: The gradual reduction in the intensity of the tattoo across sessions.

-Pigment attenuation refers to the visible, cumulative reduction in a tattoo’s color intensity.
-This process is not linear: some sessions produce more visible effects than others depending on the amount of remaining pigment, the patient’s biological response, and adherence to the recommended interval between treatments.
-It is the main clinical indicator used to monitor treatment progress.
+Pigment fading is the visible, cumulative reduction in the colour intensity of a tattoo.
+The process is not linear: some sessions produce more marked effects than others, depending on the quantity of pigment remaining, the customer's biological response and the interval respected between treatments.
+It is the main indicator used to follow the treatment.
+Individual results vary.

 B